List of deaths at the Berlin Wall: Criteria

 The definition coined by the Arbeitsgruppe 13 August reaches further.
 It includes border guards that committed suicide and cold cases involving bodies found in boundary waters.

 However, a thorough investigation of all natural cases of death has not been completed yet.
 One third of all files from the police of transport are gone, while entire annual reports of the 1970s are missing.
 Analyzing the daily records of border guards and examining activities in areas that had been under surveillance might have presented an alternative, but could not be realized due to financial issues.
 Another 16 cases of drowning could not definitively be connected to the Wall.
-Many other travellers from East and West Germany and Czechoslovakia died immediately before, during or after passing through checkpoints in Berlin, with a published figure of 251 deaths—most were the result of cardiac arrest.
+Many other travellers from East and West Germanies and Czechoslovakia died immediately before, during or after passing through checkpoints in Berlin, with a published figure of 251 deaths—most were the result of cardiac arrest.

 Controversy about the number of casualties

 The exact number of casualties is unknown.
 There are different numbers deriving from different investigations, each using its own definition of 'victim', making it difficult to compare their numbers.
 Moreover, in some cases investigations were interrupted, yielding only a provisional result.
 There is also a publicly held controversy between two groups regarding the number of victims.
 The opponents are the Arbeitsgemeinschaft 13.
 August and the ZZF.
 The former's numbers are higher, as they include, according to ZZF's Hans-Hermann Hertle, victims with an unclear or unsure connection to the border regime.
 After the ZZF published its interim results in August 2006, Alexandra Hildebrandt of the Arbeitsgemeinschaft has accused them of withholding numbers to invoke a more positive picture of East Germany.
 She argues that the ZZF project was funded by a coalition of social democrats and leftists.

 In 2008 the Arbeitsgemeinschaft claimed that since 1961 222 people had died because of the Berlin Wall.
 Hertle doubted these numbers, as they evidently included some survivors.
 As of 2006, 36 survivors were listed as deceased because of the Wall, and some victims were mentioned more than once.
 Because of these shortcomings, he assessed the list as an "extensive record of suspected cases" that "failed to set up a scientifically verifiable standard".
 Berlin's Governing Mayor Klaus Wowereit commented on the dispute with the words "Every single dead was one too many."
 In 2009, Hildebrandt reported of 245 dead caused by the Wall.
 According to her research, the first Wall victim was a suicidal GDR officer and not Ida Siekmann, as Hildebrandt also included border guards that committed suicide and cold cases of bodies found in boundary waters in her list.
 Another difference in Hertle's and Hildebrandt's list can be explained by the fact that Hertle had additional access to incomplete files from transport police.
 Therefore, their accounts vary in regard to the people that died of natural causes during border controls.
 Hurtle argues with a total of 251 of such cases, while Hildebrandt only compiled 38 of these cases.